-FLAC stands for Free Lossless Audio File.
-It’s a high-resolution music file that has been compressed (usually from a large WAV file) so that it is more manageable to store.
-The ‘Lossless’ compression of the files means that they’re around half the size of a hi-res WAV file, but none of the file’s information has been discarded.
-MP3 only takes up a few megabytes of space, but it is a lossy file, and dumps up to 90 percent of the original file when it’s made (compressed).
-Yep.
-Up to 90 percent of your favorite music is lost in an MP3.
-People will tell you that you can’t hear the difference, but these people are wrong.
+FLAC stands for Free Lossless Audio Codec.
+It’s a high-resolution audio file that has been compressed (usually from a larger WAV file) so it’s more manageable to store.
+The “lossless” compression of FLAC files means that, while they’re around half the size of a hi-res WAV file, none of the information has been discarded.
+Conversely, while an MP3 only takes up a few megabytes of space, it is a “lossy” file, and dumps up to 90 percent of the original file via compression when it’s created.

-Apple has its own version of FLAC, called Apple Lossless Audio Files (ALAC), which have identical sonic properties.
-As such, iPhone owners may ask: why use FLAC files at all?
+Apple has its own version of lossless compression files, called Apple Lossless Audio Files (ALAC), which have identical sonic properties to FLAC.
+As such, iPhone owners may ask: Why use FLAC files at all?
 The reasons come down to content (what you already own), and sources (what you can get).
-There are several purveyors of HD audio files.
-The biggest, like HD Tracks, offer albums in full size WAVs (and Apple’s version, AIFFs) as well as FLACs and ALACs.
+There are several purveyors of high-resolution audio files.
+The biggest, like HD Tracks, offer albums in full-size WAVs — and Apple’s version, AIFFs — as well as FLACs and ALACs.
 There are lots of high-res audio websites, however, that use FLAC files as their preferred file type.
 On top of that, you (or someone you know) may already own a few FLAC files, making it worthwhile to incorporate them into your iOS library.
 FLAC is the open-source format, and therefore, the standard.

 How to convert FLAC files to ALAC (so your iPhone can read them)

-You can’t really use an iPhone, iPad, or iPod without going through iTunes, and it won’t accept FLAC files.
-The solution is to convert them to Apple’s ALAC format.
-But whether you have a PC or a Mac, you’ll need to get the right application to bring your FLAC files into the iTunes fold.
+The standard path to adding files to your iPhone, iPad, or iPod runs through iTunes, and it won’t accept FLAC files.
+The solution?
+Convert them to Apple’s ALAC format.
+Regardless of whether you have a PC or a Mac, though, you’ll need to get the right application to bring your FLAC files into the iTunes fold.

-Before you start converting, make sure your preferences in iTunes are set correctly to preserve your files at their full sampling and bit rate.
+Before you start converting, make sure your preferences in iTunes are set correctly to preserve your files at their full sampling and bit rates.
 Otherwise, you could end up stepping down in resolution — and once a file steps down, it can’t step back up.
-That’s why converting to MP3s, or back from them, is a pointless proposition when it comes to HD audio.
+That’s why converting to MP3s (or from them) is a pointless proposition when it comes to hi-res audio.

 Any Audio Converter (PC)

-If you’re a PC owner who doesn’t mind a few pop-up ads, Any Audio Converter is a great alternative for switching your files, costing exactly 100 percent less than dBpoweramp (meaning free, for those reading this late at night).
+If you’re a PC owner who doesn’t mind a few pop-up ads, Any Audio Converter is a great alternative for switching your files, and it’s totally free!
 The app covers just about any file format you’ll come across, and there’s a comprehensive set of instructions displayed on the website for ease of use.
 Keep in mind that, after conversion, ALAC audio files can appear as M4A files, since M4A is a container format for all Apple audio files.

-After using one of these applications to convert your audio to ALAC, you must tether your phone or iPad to iTunes (on your Mac or PC) and sync your music files to load them the old fashion way.
+After using one of these applications to convert your audio to ALAC, you must import the files to iTunes, connect your iOS device, and sync your music files to load them the old-fashioned way.
 Below are some more modern solutions.

 The best FLAC apps for your iPhone

-If you don’t want to take the time to convert your FLAC files to play them on your iPhone or iPad, there’s an app to solve this problem for you.
-Several in fact.
-Most of these apps work by going around the main sync feature in iTunes, allowing you to share files directly to the app installed on your device.
-Once the App is installed, it should show up in the drop down of your iPhone or iPad when connected to your computer.
+If you don’t want to take the time to convert your FLAC files to play them on your iPhone or iPad, there’s an app to solve this problem for you; in fact, there are several.
+Most of these apps work by circumventing the standard “sync” feature in iTunes, allowing you to share files directly to the app installed on your device.
+Once the app is installed, it should show up below your iPhone or iPad once connected to your computer.
 From there, you should be able to drag files from a folder directly to the app, and you’ll be set.

-Life is often much easier if you just integrate the files with your iTunes library via the ALAC format.
-But in case you have other plans, below are some of the best apps available, all of which can be found through the app store on iTunes.
+Frankly, you may find things much easier if you just integrate the files with your iTunes library via the ALAC format.
+But, in case you have other plans, we’ve found some of the best apps available, all of which can be downloaded through the app store on iTunes.

-The best option around as far as features and stability, this $10 app will do the trick, and even includes some pretty stellar features like a multi-band EQ, detailed file information, and more.
+One of the better options as far as features and stability, this $10 app will do the trick, and even includes some pretty stellar features like multi-band EQ, detailed file information, and more.
 It has been known to stall out on occasion, ranking just under a three-star rating on iTunes (out of just 11 reviews, mind you).